ncatlab/nlab-content/pages/1/0/4/8/28401/content.md

 $$
 according to Serre's classification theorem with [[Rokhlin's theorem]] requiring an even number of definite $\pm E_8$ and indefiniteness requiring $n\geq 1$. [[Simon Donaldson]] furthermore showed, that if $m\neq 0$, then $n\geq 3$.

 It's assumed that Furuta's theorem can be improved, which is known as the [[11/8 conjecture]].
-For this reason, Furuta's theorem is also called 10/8 conjecture and not 5/4 conjecture.
+For this reason, Furuta's theorem is also called 10/8 theorem and not 5/4 theorem.

 ## Statement